What Is Clone Phishing? Common Cases & Security Tips

 Clone phishing emails are dangerous because they’re harder to identify than a traditional phishing scam.
 Still, there are some common traits you can look for to bolster your security and lessen the impact of clone phishing:

-1. Suspicious email address.
-Look closely at the sender’s email address since this is one thing the hackers can’t clone.
+1. Suspicious email address: Look closely at the sender’s email address since this is one thing the hackers can’t clone.
 The presence of extra characters or missing characters can be red flags, so always research the sender or simply delete the message when in doubt.
 You can also contact the sender directly or compare the company’s actual website to the domain name in the sender’s email to see if there are any discrepancies.

-2. Spoofed hyperlinks.
-Hackers can use formatting or radio buttons to conceal the actual hyperlink address, so always hover over any link to review the full URL before you click on it, even if you believe the email is legitimate.
+1. Spoofed hyperlinks: Hackers can use formatting or radio buttons to conceal the actual hyperlink address, so always hover over any link to review the full URL before you click on it, even if you believe the email is legitimate.
 A spoofed hyperlink might look very similar to the actual address, with only subtle changes, like 0’s in the place of O’s, that are easy to miss.

-8. Unusual branding.
-By cloning an email, hackers will try to make the logo, background, font, and format look just like the real thing, but they sometimes come up short.
+1. Unusual branding: By cloning an email, hackers will try to make the logo, background, font, and format look just like the real thing, but they sometimes come up short.
 If details like the logo size or color scheme seem off, it could be that the company has updated its branding, but it could also indicate a fake.
 Carefully review the URL and other information if the appearance of the email is inconsistent.

 7 security tips for preventing clone phishing attacks